Foreign demand for beef, soybeans adds pressure on Amazon forest

 Some schemes seek to certify forest production as coming from a source that does not involve illegal logging.
 But these have drawbacks since the costs of audits can be prohibitive for small producers, he said.

-The Cicero study suggested better labelling or information about imports to guide consumers.
+The Cicero study suggested better labeling or information about imports to guide consumers.